Jjman739/STAB/README.md

 # S.T.A.B.: Scavenger's Blade

-This is a video game being developed in Unreal Engine 5.
+This is a video game being developed in [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5).
 In it, you play as a scientist who invented a high tech sword that can absorb technology and integrate with his suit to replicate abilities it absorbed by crafting temporary upgrades.
 For example, after defeating a robot with lasers, you can pick up its scrap to create a wrist-mounted laser gun.

 ## Status

-So far, I have been developing this game solo, on and off alongside other projects.
-As such, there is no passable build available yet.
+So far, I have been developing this game solo, on and off alongside other projects (such as [Lockjaw: Robo-Royale](https://store.steampowered.com/app/2782270/Lockjaw_RoboRoyale/)).
+As such, there is no beta build available yet.

 I am currently focusing on finishing a tutorial level.
 I intend to release a build once that is ready.